 Dr. Broderick has been a tireless champion of patient and family education, as she feels that patients can collaborate best with their health care teams when they are informed.
 Lung cancer patients and their families have contributed greatly to her understanding of the full impact of this disease.
-She continues to work with oncologists to control symptoms during cancer treatment in her role as a palliative care physician at University of Iowa Hospitals and Clinics.
+She continues to work with oncologists to control symptoms during cancer treatment in her role as a palliative care physician at the VA Medical Center.